 For this trip, I was only in Yangon for about three days and I didn’t do anything physical, but I purchased a policy anyway.
 I did that because I spent a few days riding an e-bike around Bagan as well so I needed an insurance policy in case I crashed face first into a temple.

-When we do feel the need for insurance, we always buy it from either World Nomads or SafetyWing.
-They’re leading travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information on both companies.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do feel the need for insurance, we always buy it from SafetyWing.
+They’re a travel insurance provider often used by many long-term travelers.
+You can follow the link to get a free quote from SafetyWing.

 5. Bring the Right Power Adapter